Families need support, which is why all kinds of legal and financial help are available to make life somewhat easier for parents.

 - Each of your children will receive child benefit – roughly 200 euros per month.

 - You can opt to take parental leave until your child’s third birthday.
+You can also take part of the parental leave between the child’s third and eighth birthday.

 Information for international researchers: